Fraud Detection

 Step 3 - Monitor Drift

-Once the production events are published, we can monitor drift for the model output in the ‘drift’ tab i.e. - pred_is_fraud, which is the probability value of a case being a fraud.
-Here we can see that the prediction value of pred_is_fraud increased from February 15 to February 16.
+Once the production events are published, we can monitor drift for the model output using the "Prediction Drift" chart i.e. - pred_is_fraud, which is the probability value of a case being a fraud.
+Here we can see that the prediction value of pred_is_fraud increased in mid-November.

 Step 4 - Monitor Performance Metrics

-Next, To check if the performance has degraded, we can check the performance metrics in the ‘Performance’ tab.
-Here we will monitor the ‘Recall’ and ‘FPR’ of the model.
-We can see that the recall has gone down and FPR has gone up in the same period.
+Next, to check if the performance has degraded, we can check the performance metrics by creating a new chart (or clicking into the "Accuracy" chart on the default dashboard).
+Here we can look at ‘Accuracy’ and ‘FPR’ of the model over time.
+We can see that the accuracy has gone down and FPR has gone up in the same period.

 Step 5 - Monitor Data Integrity

 The performance drop could be due to a change in the quality of the data.
-To check that we can go to the ‘Data Integrity’ tab to look for Missing Value Violations, Type Violations, Range Violations, etc. We can see the columns ‘Category’ suffers range violations.
+To check that we can create a new chart (or click on the ‘Data Integrity’ chart on our default dashboard) to look for Missing Value Violations, Type Violations, Range Violations, etc. We can see the columns ‘category’ suffers range violations.
 Since this is a ‘categorical’ column, there is likely a new value that the model did not encounter during training.

-Step 6 - Check the impact of drift
+Step 6 - Check the impact of the drift

 We will now move on to check the difference between the production and baseline data for this bin.
-For this, we can click on ‘Export bin and feature to Analyze’.
-Which will land us on the Analyze tab.
+For this, we can click on [Analyze] button.
+This click will land us on the Analyze tab ready to retrieve inferences on the day selected.

 Step 7 - Root Cause Analysis in the ‘Analyze’ tab